-The best gaming monitors for under $300 are in the sweet spot of gaming specs and it is where we start to see some seriously great features being implemented across the board.
-Our aim is to pick the best gaming monitors we can find for under $300 to give you an array of options which cater for different needs!
+The best gaming monitors for under $300 are in the sweet spot of price and performance – offering up a nice balance of features and specifications that deliver excellent picture quality and fast gaming responsiveness.
+Our aim in this guide is to select the best gaming monitors we can find for under $300 – recommending an array of options that cater for a plethora of scenarios.

-The best gaming monitors for under $300 start to show some class but if you are looking for the best monitors currently available then you may want to check out the best monitors of 2019.
-If the under $300 price range is a bit rich for your blood then don’t worry we compiled a list of the best monitors for under $200 for those on a tighter budget.
+The best gaming monitors for under $300 start to show some class but if you are looking for the best monitors currently available then you may want to check out the best gaming monitors available today.
+If the $300 price range is still a little out of your price range then don’t worry – we compiled a list of the best monitors for under $200 for those on a tighter budget.

 Our Top Picks